mainmatter/mainmatter.com/_posts/2019-07-16-design-workflow-naming-symbols-in-design-files.md

 ## Naming symbols

-I use Sketch, but most of the following ideas work for other design tools as well.
+I use [Sketch][sketch], but most of the following ideas work for Figma, Adobe XD and other design tools as well.

-### Shallow nesting
+### 1. Shallow nesting

 Using `/` adds structure to your symbol selection as Sketch converts names like `Foo/Bar/Button` into a nested menu of Foo → Bar → Button.
 I recommend trying to stay shallow, as nesting too deep becomes tedious as well.
 I try to use the first segment of the name to group into areas of use.
 For example, our button might reside in `forms/`.
 A third level is rarely necessary.

-### Lowercase
+### 2. camelCase everything

-Using Uppercase really isn't necessary.
-Using camelCase to make it easier to read long names may come in handy.
+Using Titlecase as in trying to start with a uppercase letter really isn't necessary.
+Using camelCase to make it easier to read long names comes in handy.
 Try to stay away from spaces for the names, use them for:

-### Modifiers
+### 3. Modifiers

 | Prefix |                                        |
 | ------ | -------------------------------------- |